Specific needs

 Accommodation process

 When a customer indicates that special arrangements are required due to severe allergies, a VIA Rail Contact Centre agent will refer the request to a Customer Relations Specialist for handling.
-This specialist will ask you for medical documentation, and accommodations will be made according to your needs and feasibility.
+This specialist will provide a VIA Rail medical form to be completed, and accommodations will be made according to their needs and feasibility.

 * Please note that we cannot guarantee or prevent cross-contamination when items are placed in refrigerators or warmed in microwaves on board our trains.